AlexandrovLab/SigProfilerExtractor/README.md

 **exome:** Boolean, optional.
 Defines if the exomes will be extracted.
 The default value is "False".

 **penalty:** Float, optional.
 Takes any positive float.
 Default is 0.05.
-Defines the thresh-hold cutoff to asaign                signatures to a sample.
+Defines the thresh-hold cutoff to be assigned                signatures to a sample.

 **resample:** Boolean, optional.
 Default is True.
 If True, add poisson noise to samples by resampling.

 **gpu:** Boolean, optional.
 Defines if the GPU resource will used if available.
 Default is False.
 If True, the GPU resource
         will be used in the computation.

 **batch_size:** An integer.
 Will be effective only if the GPU is used.
-Defines the number of NMF replicates to be performred
+Defines the number of NMF replicates to be performed
                 by each CPU during the parallel processing.
 Default is 1.

 Returns